A snippet of my story.

 When the secrets took hold in my soul, they had the power to influence every thought, every decision, every relationship, and all self-worth.

-I still longed for a better life with better choices so again I pulled up my bootstraps and started over, working to build an exterior of a strong independent woman hoping no one would ever see me weak or vulnerable again.
-I found a counselor who would help me peel back the many layers of trauma over the next several years.
-I would lay all of it out to her, all but the abortions which never came to mind to discuss but would stay buried in that sealed box deep inside my damaged soul.
+I still longed for a better life with better choices so I pulled myself up by the bootstraps and set out once again to start over, working hard to build the exterior of a strong independent woman so that no one would ever see me weak or vulnerable again.
+A counselor would help me peel back the many layers of trauma over the next several years as I laid it all out to her... all but the abortions which would stay buried in that sealed box deep inside my damaged soul.

 Years later I would marry again believing this would be my fairytale ending... until it wasn’t.
-I fell deeply in love and although I was outwardly strong, my heart was in need of a savior -- a protector.
+I fell deeply in love and although I was outwardly strong, my heart still needed a savior -- a protector.
 We had two sons together and would divorce after 25 years of marriage leaving my heart once again broken and in a shattered mess.
-I had prayed desperately for a miracle to change and restore our marriage but my prayers went unanswered leaving me angry and asking why.
-I had become very tired over the years in a constant fight for my life... for love... for survival.
-I didn't want to fight any longer.
+I had prayed desperately for our marriage but my prayers went unanswered leaving me angry and asking why.
+I had become tired of the fight... fight for survival, for love, and belonging.
+I stood at this crossroads with no fight left in me.

-Even though the journey would be long and difficult, my heart was open and ready for change.
-God always knew just what I needed to get me through the tough moments using people, miracles, visions, and His Word to speak life and love into my shamed and wounded heart.
-He walked me through the many painful layers of my past, saving the trauma of my abortions for last.
-He opened my eyes and heart to understand what real love, compassion, and undeserved forgiveness look like, knowing the freedom it would bring to my tethered heart.
+The journey would be long and difficult but I knew the only way forward was to deal with the brokenness of my past.
+I was unaware of how deep the secrets and pain truly were inside me but God always knew just what I needed to get me through the tough moments.
+He sent friends that spoke life and love back into my wounded heart, did unexplainable miracles, and revealed His true love for me through the love letters in His Word.
+When I became open and trusting of this love, He opened my eyes and heart to the pain and trauma of my abortions and showed me what real love, compassion, and undeserved forgiveness look like knowing the freedom it would bring to my tethered heart.
 He showed me Jesus... a love like I had never fully known before.

 I let go of all the old teachings of my past and opened my mind and heart